bruth/django-tracking2/README.md

 `TRACK_ANONYMOUS_USERS` - If False, anonymous users will not be tracked.
 Default is True

+`TRACK_SUPERUSERS` - If False, users with the superuser flag set to True will not be tracked.
+Default is True.

 `TRACK_PAGEVIEWS` - If True, individual pageviews will be tracked.

 `TRACK_IGNORE_URLS` - A list of regular expressions that will be matched